 Try this

-Start each mastic gum session with 2 minutes of neck stretches and shoulder blade squeezes to optimize posture and muscle activation before chewing.
+Start each session with a couple of minutes of neck stretches and shoulder-blade squeezes to settle into good posture before you begin chewing.

 Measuring Your Progress: Beyond Before and After Photos